 General Sherman Tree

 In the mid 1970's, while still residing in Modesto, the David Katague Family visited Sequoia and the adjacent King's Canyon National Parks.
 We saw the giant trees including the General Sherman tree- the largest tree on Earth.
 On our way back we stopped in downtown Fresno to tour the Forestier Underground Gardens.
-I enjoyed this tour very much since I an a avid gardener.
-If you have not visited Sequoia and Kings Canyon National Park and you live in the Central Valley of California, you are missing some wonders of nature and I suggest put it in your schedule next summer.
+I enjoyed this tour very much since I am an avid gardener.
+If you have not visited Sequoia and Kings Canyon National Park and you live in the Central Valley of California, you are missing some wonders of nature and I suggest put it in your schedule on your next summer vacation.

 Sequoia National Park is a national park in the southern Sierra Nevada, east of Visalia, California, in the United States of America.
 It was established on September 25, 1890.
 The park spans 404,051 acres (1,635 km2).
 Encompassing a vertical relief of nearly 13,000 feet (4,000 m), the park contains among its natural resources the highest point in the contiguous 48 United States, Mount Whitney, at 14,505 feet (4,421 m) above sea level.
 The park is south of and contiguous with Kings Canyon National Park; the two are administered by the National Park Service together.